EFloresF/DSI_assignment_GIT/README.md

 # *DSI_assignment_GIT*
 ### Description
-This repository is part of an asssignment for the 2022 DSI_UofT_Course First module [DSI certificate](https://datasciencecertificate.ca) It contains Unix Shell scripts in order to retrieve one or more column from a csv file, calculate max, min and mean from one of those columns and save them into separate files.
+This repository is part of an asssignment for the 2022 DSI_UofT_Course First module [DSI certificate](https://datasciencecertificate.ca) It containa a  Unix Shell script (EFF1.sh) and a dataset of the parking infractions in the city of Toronto (parking.csv).
+EFF1 script will retrieve infraction type and amount from the parking.csv file from [Toronto Open data Portal](https://open.toronto.ca/dataset/parking-tickets/) and print the infractions, min , max and mean fine amount.
+The script will alsso output and save a csv_file with only one type of infractions.

 ### Usage and Instalation
-EFF1 script will retrieve infraction type and amount from the parking.csv file from [Toronto Open data Portal](https://open.toronto.ca/dataset/parking-tickets/) and print the infractions, min , max , and save a csv_file with only one type of infractions and with the column of amounts.
-EFF2 script will retrieve the mean of the csv_file generated with EFF1.
+Dowload the script to you working directory and run it on your terminal.
+For a step by step instructions, download and play the EFF1 script video.

 ### Support and Contributors